Climate change and migration: the case of Africa

 Abstract

 How will future climate change affect Sub-Saharan Africa (SSA) in terms of migration and welfare?
-Can policymakers help SSA to adapt to this process?
-I answer these questions with a quantitative framework that, coupled with rich spatial data and forecasts for the future climate, projects millions of climate mi- grants and unequal welfare losses across SSA.
-Investigating migration and trade liberalization as policy tools, I find persistent inequality in welfare losses if only reducing migration barriers in SSA.
-Reducing both trade and migration barriers is welfare-improving in aggregate and distributional terms.
+Can policymakers help SSA adapt to this process?
+I answer these questions with a quantitative framework that, coupled with rich spatial data and forecasts for the future climate, projects millions of climate migrants and unequal welfare losses across SSA.
+Investigating migration and trade liberalization as policy tools, I find persistent inequality in welfare losses if only migration barriers in SSA are reduced.
+Relaxing trade barriers addresses these distributional concerns, as do both policies combined.
+Yet, the policy mix is less effective in reducing aggregate losses due to inefficiencies arising from congestion externalities.

 Subscribe to our newsletter